Ferris-Labs/site-draft/content/en/docs/User Guide/user_roles_platform_level.md

 In this given Use Case, 3 different user roles are defined:

-1. Admin
+1. Platform Admin
-2. Public
+2. Platform Executor
-3. Executor
+3. Platform Public (Suggestion to rename it as Platform User)

 **Note that the User Roles on platform level still need to be defined.**